How do I get to Costa Rica?

 Is there a tipping culture in Costa Rica?

-Regarding tour guides, it is customary to leave a tip based on the size of your tour.
-For example, on a group tour, you'll want to tip about $5 US per person (or colónes equivalent), while $15-$20 total is more appropriate for a private tour.
+When it comes to tour guides, it's customary to leave a tip based on the size of your tour.
+For example, on a group tour, you'll want to tip about $5 per person, while $15-$20 total is more appropriate for a private tour.

 What should I pack?

-A good rule of thumb is to always pack breathable clothing, sandals, and swimwear, as Costa Rica never really gets cold.
-This is a tropical country and temperatures typically fluctuate from 79-84°F throughout the year, depending on location.
-It can and often does top 90°F in the high season, so be sure to bring sunscreen and mosquito repellent as well.
+A good rule of thumb is to pack breathable clothing, sandals, and swimwear, as Costa Rica never really gets cold.
+In this tropical country, temperatures typically fluctuate from 79-84°F (26-29°C) throughout the year, depending on location.
+It often reaches 90°F (32°C) in the high season, so be sure to bring sunscreen and a hat.

 Do I need to bring an electrical adapter/converter?